avaframe/AvaFrame/docs/DFAnumerics.rst

 The numerical method used in com1DFA mixes particle methods and mesh methods.
 Mass and momentum are tracked using particles but flow depth is tracked using the mesh.
-The mesh is also to access topographic information (surface elevation, normal vector) as well as for displaying results.
+The mesh is also used to access topographic information (surface elevation, normal vector) as well as for displaying results.

 Mass :eq:`mass-balance3` and momentum :eq:`momentum-balance6` balance